Judge Ramon E. Reyes Jr.

 Direct to: Chambers

-Urgent submissions require telephone notification to chambers after ECF filing.
+Urgent submissions require a follow-up telephone call to chambers after ECF filing.

 If a submission requires immediate attention, please notify chambers by telephone after filing on ECF.